-Mr. Nealon has formerly served as chair of the Virginia Small Business Advisory Board and as chair of the School for Conflict Analysis and Resolution Advisory Board at George Mason University.
+Mr. Nealon has formerly served as chair of the Virginia Small Business Advisory Board and as chair of the Carter School Advisory Board at George Mason University.

-Tim Plum received his BIS degree in Social Science in 2013 from the University of Virginia and based on his capstone paper moved to George Mason University's School for Conflict Analysis and Resolution, graduating with a master’s degree in 2016.
+Tim Plum received his BIS degree in Social Science in 2013 from the University of Virginia and based on his capstone paper moved to George Mason University's Carter School, graduating with a master’s degree in 2016.

 As a master’s student, Tim gained an appreciation for the conflict resolution field and continued his study of contemporary society in Northern Ireland, including a stint as the master’s representative on the Student Association board which led to full membership on the Advisory Board.
-In addition, Tim serves on S-CAR's Diversity Committee.
+In addition, Tim serves on the Carter School's Diversity Committee.

 His work in the field led him to form the Network for Transformational Change through Education and Practice (NTCEP) non-profit in 2017.
 NTCEP has two central goals; to help student writing and communication skills and connecting students to practitioners in the conflict resolution, peace studies, social justice world.